murrayjbrown/jsapp-starter/resources.md

 Redux is a predictable state container for JavaScript apps: Single source of truth; State is read-only; Changes are made with pure functions.

+- [redux-devtools](https://github.com/dustinspecker/awesome-eslint) - DevTools for Redux with hot reloading, action replay, and customizable UI
 - [redux-observable](https://github.com/redux-observable/redux-observable) - RxJS 5-based middleware for Redux.
 Compose and cancel async actions and more.
 - [redux-rx](https://github.com/acdlite/redux-rx) - RxJS utilities for Redux.
-- [rx-redux](https://github.com/jas-chen/rx-redux) - reimplementation of redux using RxJS.

 ### [RiotControl](https://github.com/jimsparkman/RiotControl)